Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Dataset and Task

-We evaluate our method on the large-scale dataset \texttt{ogbn-mag} from OGB challenge~\cite{hu2021ogb}, and three widely-used HINs including \texttt{DBLP}, \texttt{IMDB}, and \texttt{ACM} from HGB benchmark~\cite{yang2022simple} on node classification.
-For the \texttt{ogbn-mag} dataset, we use the official data partition, where papers published before 2018, in 2018, and since 2019 are nodes for training, validation, and testing, respectively.
-The three datasets from HGB follow a transductive setting, where all edges are available during training, and target type nodes are divided into $24\%$ for training, $6\%$ for validation, and $70\%$ for testing.
-In addition, we construct four sparse datasets to evaluate the performance of \model~by reducing the maximum in-degree related to edge type in \texttt{ogbn-mag}.
-The details of all datasets are listed in Table~\ref{tab:statistics}.
-The four sparse datasets have the same number of nodes with \texttt{ogbn-mag}.
+We evaluate our method on four widely-used heterogeneous graphs including \texttt{DBLP}, \texttt{IMDB}, \texttt{ACM}, and \texttt{Freebase} from HGB benchmark~\cite{lv2021we} and the famous large-scale dataset \texttt{OGBN-MAG} from OGB challenge~\cite{hu2021ogb}.
+The datasets from HGB follow a transductive setting, where all edges are available during training, and target type nodes are divided into $24\%$ for training, $6\%$ for validation, and $70\%$ for testing.
+For the \texttt{OGBN-MAG} dataset, we use the official data partition, where papers published before 2018, in 2018, and since 2019 are nodes for training, validation, and testing, respectively.
+In addition, we construct four sparse datasets to evaluate the performance of \model~by reducing the maximum in-degree related to edge type in \texttt{OGBN-MAG}.
+The four sparse datasets have the same number of nodes with \texttt{OGBN-MAG}.
+Follow the convention~\cite{lv2021we,yang2022simple,mao2023hinormer}, we show the details of all datasets in Table~\ref{tab:statistics}.